 Our School Day

-The school has a Breakfast Club which runs from 8.00am until 8.40am every school day in the KS2 Hall and is led by Mrs Murray and Mrs Sharpe.
+The school has a Free Breakfast Club which runs from 8.00am until 8.40am every school day in the KS2 Hall and is led by Mrs Sharpe.
 All pupils from FS1 to Year 6 are welcome to attend Breakfast Club.

 Reception & Key Stages 1 and 2